“I just can’t do this.” Harried parents forgo home school

 “It’s just a terrible situation and we’re all trying to adapt to and survive.”

-Associated Press writers Nicole Winfield in Rome, Colleen Barry in Milan and Jamey Keaten in Geneva contributed to this report.
+Associated Press writers Nicole Winfield in Rome, Colleen Barry in Milan, Angela Charlton in Paris and Jamey Keaten in Geneva contributed to this report.